AprilSylph/XKit-Rewritten/docs/Chapter 4.1 - Feature metadata.md

 Using a custom Web Component instead of any of the other provided preference types (or in conjunction with them) allows for complex management of a feature's data, such as creating tag bundles or listing blocked posts.

-This module file's default export must be a function which returns an instance of the Web Component via `document.createElement()`.
+The module file's default export must be a function which returns an instance of the Web Component via `document.createElement()`.

 #### Example